In considering small safe experiments to assist in my life planning, I am looking at ways to re-shape the SPACE I occupy in my family and community.

 You can think about a life plan in terms of:

-An overall AIM: where I want to be in, say, five or ten years time.
+….. where do I want to be in, say, five or ten years time.

 Here’s a practical example.
 If my aim is to be more successful in my job, two objectives might be to improve my curriculum vitae (CV) and see that people of influence know about it.
 The goal would be to have a finished revision by a given date and create a list of key people to approach.
 The next step, the tasks, will dictate how you will go about reaching such goals.

-TASKS: these are the concrete means by which you will complete the move in the right direction today, tomorrow and the next day, e.g. researching the job market, engaging our partner in the prospect of moving.
+….. these are the concrete means by which you will complete any move today, tomorrow and the next day, e.g. researching the job market, engaging our partner in the prospect of moving.
 Consider the cost and benefit of making any change.
 Very little comes for free.

-Ensure this discussion moves towards a manageable action.
+Ensure any negotiation – in your own mind, or with other people, moves towards a manageable action.
 Give careful thought to the unintended (and often unwanted) consequences of any decision.

 An American psychiatrist, Eric Berne, founder of Transactional Analysis (TA) described the SCRIPT as “a life plan made in childhood, reinforced by parents, justified by subsequent events, and culminating in a chosen [way of life]”.
 This idea can help us to understand our ‘place’ in the world and ways in which we are content, or not, with our allotted slot.